 No, the application does not require any experience in FPGA design.

-This application is free of charge from Xilinx.
+This application is free of charge from AMD.

-Xilinx's NLP-SmartVision application has been primarily designed and tested with OnSemi’s AR1335 image sensor.
+The NLP-SmartVision application has been primarily designed and tested with onsemi’s AR1335 image sensor.
 You will have to update the design and application if adding another MIPI sensor.

 The application should work with most USB microphones.

-NLP-SmartVision will only work for the pre-defined 10 keywords.
+The NLP-SmartVision application will only work for the pre-defined 10 keywords.
 You can train the model with custom keywords and modify the application using the released app sources.

 Learn all about adaptive SOMs, including examples of why and how they can be deployed in next-generation edge applications, and how smart vision providers benefit from the performance, flexibility, and rapid development that can only be achieved by an adaptive SOM.